osu-tournament-rating/otr-docs/docs/topics/Automated-Checks.md

 For example, consider `TournamentProcessingStatus`:

-1. `NeedsApproval`: The tournament is submitted but waiting approval from a verifier.
+1. `NeedsApproval`: The tournament is submitted but awaiting approval from a verifier.
 2. `NeedsMatchData`: Match data needs to be fetched via the osu!
 API.
 3. `NeedsAutomationChecks`: The tournament, and all of its children, are awaiting automation checks.
-4. `NeedsVerification`: Awaiting human review
+4. `NeedsVerification`: The tournament has been checked and is awaiting human review.
 5. `NeedsStatCalculation`: After human review, process statistics (must be complete before it is eligible for inclusion in the rating system).
 6. `Done`: Processing is completed. `Verified` tournaments with this status are eligible for inclusion in the rating system.